 Below you can find answers to many general questions:

 How do i Set up a recurring donation?

 You can give online using your bank or credit account.
 With this link you can also change a recurring gift, change your address and download giving statements.

 To give by mail, you can mail a check to "StuMo", P.O.
 Box 567, Conway, AR 72033.
 (Please include on a separate slip of paper the StuMo staff member or ministry you wish to benefit from your gift).

 Is StuMo sponsored by a church?

-In the past year almost one hundred churches of different denominations supported StuMo and StuMo staff members.
+In the past year hundreds of churches of different denominations supported StuMo and StuMo staff members.
 No formal relationship exists with a particular church or denomination.
 Yet, many church missions committees and individual church members have chosen to partner with StuMo over the years.
 StuMo enjoys a relationship with a variety of biblically-based bodies of believers.

 How is StuMo funded?